Mon - Sun 0800 - 2000 info@healthcareabroad.ie

 Knee replacement surgery, also known as arthroplasty, is generally regarded as an effective treatment for end-stage knee arthritis.
 It results in an improved knee function and significantly relieves severe pain caused by degenerative joint diseases.

-All knee replacement procedures are generally divided into 2 major groups, depending on whether the knee is replaced totally or partially.
-A knee joint is often compared to a hinge which allows to flex, extend and limitedly rotate the lower leg.
 Structurally it resembles three separate joints: slightly rounded end of the thigh bone forms 2 separate articulations with a slightly hollow end of the shinbone which has a mobile kneecap on top.
 The most common indication for total knee replacement is severe osteoarthritis that affects all surfaces of these synergic joints and causes pain which is unresponsive to medical management.

 • During the procedure, the patella is laterally subluxed and the knee is exposed in flexion.